ImageMagick/Usage-Markdown/bugs/blur_trans/index.md

 [![\[IM Output\]](blur_gradient.png)](blur_gradient.png)

-While on the subject of re-adding colors, some of the simplier colors can be also be added by using one or two "`-fx`" operators.
+While on the subject of re-adding colors, some of the simpler colors can be also be added by using one or two "`-fx`" operators.
 Here is a blur that is re-colored as '`navy`' or half-bright blue.
 Only the blue channel is replaced, as the red and green channels are already 0 in value as the source image is black.